zachcran/CMakeDev/docs/source/cmake/if_statements.rst

 ---------------------

-"if" statements were written early in CMake's lifetime, before ``${}`` was introduced.
-Consequentially, it was decided that the "if" statement automatically dereferences its argument, unless that argument is a recognized boolean.
+"if" statements were written early in CMake's lifetime, before ``${}`` was introduced and therefore have somewhat obscure semantics.
+This subsection goes through those semantics.

+Since ``${}`` was not invented yet, it was decided that the "if" statement automatically dereferences its argument, unless that argument is a recognized boolean.
 In other words: